-Meet the Board
+Meet the GR!PHX Board

 KENYATTA TURNER, MM, BSPC

-Kenyatta (she/her) has been an avid volunteer for Girls Rock!
-Phoenix since she witnessed her first camp showcase in the Summer of 2017.
-She hopped in to assist wherever she could, serving as the showcase emcee, floating band coach, Gear Team Captain, workshop facilitator, drum instructor, and recruiting volunteers through community networking.
+Kenyatta Turner (she/her) has been an avid volunteer for Girls Rock!
+Phoenix since she witnessed her first camp showcase in the summer of 2017.
+She hopped in to assist wherever she could, serving as the showcase emcee, floating band coach, Gear Team Captain, workshop facilitator, and drum instructor, and recruited volunteers through community networking.
 In January 2024, she joined the board to serve at a new level and continue to help the organization flourish through its post-pandemic momentum.
-Kenyatta has been a musician since 1999, playing bass guitar and singing in local bands, and recently began playing drums.
-She is passionate about music and creativity and enjoys helping the campers and volunteers explore their self-awareness and express their ideas through music and all forms of communication.
-Kenyatta loves hiking, skateboarding, yoga, snowboarding, karaoke, and meditation for extra special fun!

 An entrepreneur since 2014, Kenyatta is a Transformational Speaker, Certified Behavioral SuperPowers Coach & Master Trainer, and Author.
 She’s the Founder and CEO of Freedom Empire Consulting firm, where they Coach, Influence, and Protect their clients by helping them build and shield their own Freedom Empires and live their best lives.
 Her practice uses real-time, scientifically validated behavioral assessments that unleash the Behavioral SuperPowers of individuals, teams, entrepreneurs, and professionals. #BehaviorMatters